Do you know about bearded dragon skin conditions?

 While the long list of skin conditions, illnesses, and other diseases may seem overwhelming, they are a possibility for your dragon.

-With preliminary research and resources, all of these skin conditions are preventable and highly treatable if caught early on.
+With preliminary research and resources, these skin conditions are preventable and highly treatable if caught early on.

 The most common skin conditions you need to look out for are yellow fungus, mouth rot, tail rot, sunken fat pads, retained shed, skin burns, and wrinkly skin.